 Safety.

 Noise, air and water pollution.

+Carbon emissions

 Functions of a transportation corridor

 A transportation corridor provides a space for interaction between people for a range of purposes and access to land uses so that movement between places can occur.
-Refer to the District Plan for the transportation functional classification.
-The three key functions of a transportation corridor are movement, place context and utility corridor.
+The three primary functions of a transportation corridor are movement of people and goods; place context; and utility corridor.

+All Councils are working towards the implementation of the One Network Framework (ONF).
+It provides a means of hierarchy allowing land use and transport planning to be integrated and with a national consistency.
+The ONF provides a shift in focus to people, place, and movement.